roarlyte1771/visual-testing/packages/vis/readme.md

     button.stories.tsx
 ```

-You can change the snapshot folder by providing the `snapshotDir` option to the `createVisConfig` function.
+You can change the snapshot folder by providing the `snapshotRootDir` option to the `createVisConfig` function.

 ```ts
 import { createVisConfig } from 'storybook-addon-vis/vitest-setup'